Software Testing for Extended Reality Applications: A Systematic Mapping Study: Background

 \textbf{Augmented Reality (AR)} is positioned near the reality end of the continuum; it overlays virtual objects onto the real world in real time, allowing users to interact with both.
 A prominent example is the mobile game \textit{Pok\'emon Go}~(Figure~\ref{fig:ar_scene}), where virtual creatures and widgets are superimposed onto real-world environments.

 \textbf{Mixed Reality (MR)} bridges AR and VR by blending real and virtual environments, enabling real-time interaction between physical and digital elements.
 Virtual objects in MR behave as if they existed in the real world, offering enhanced functionality and immersion.
 For instance, car designers can use MR to manipulate 3D models of car components, refining designs with seamless interaction between real and virtual elements~(Figure~\ref{fig:mr_scene}\footnote{\url{https://newsroom.porsche.com/en/2024/innovation/porsche-mixed-reality-workshop-augmented-reality-34998.html}}).
-MR goes beyond enhancing real-world experiences with added information by allowing deeper integration and interaction.
+This capability goes beyond enhancing real-world experiences with added information by allowing deeper integration and interaction between realms.

+As XR technologies continue to evolve, the distinction between AR and MR has become blurred, with the terms AR and MR often used interchangeably in both industrial and academic contexts. ~\citep{VR/AR}.
+For clarity throughout this paper, we maintain the distinction between these two technologies based on the definitions provided above, with AR focusing on overlaying information and MR enabling deeper integration between real and virtual elements.

 \textbf{Virtual Reality (VR)} is located at the virtuality end of the continuum, VR immerses users entirely in a digital environment, blocking out the real world.
 For instance, Figure~\ref{fig:vr_scene} shows \emph{Resident Evil 4 VR Mode}\footnote{\url{https://store.playstation.com/en-gb/product/EP0102-PPSA07412_00-RE4RDLC000000028}}, a VR video game, where players perform actions like shooting and reloading within a fully virtual setting.